hilmisuhayl/fibre/README.md

   </a>

 <center><h1>Fibre</h1></center>
-<center>A fast, basic way to dump strings from any file, made using regular expressions</center>
+<center>Reading strings made easier than ever

 ### The installation
 Click the <kbd>Code</kbd> button and download ZIP.